-Copies of this DSS and the individual Exhibits contained therein are available from the BLM Alaska State Office, either by written request, the BLM website, or by telephone request at (907) 271-5960.
+Copies of this DSS and the individual Exhibits contained herein are available from the BLM

+Alaska State Office's public information center, either by written request, the BLM website, or by telephone request at (907) 271-5960.

-13. Information to Lessees
+13. Additional Information to Lessees.